bryanmobrien/giftastic/README.md

 # Usage

 ### **Giphy**
-- click one of the premade buttons at the top of the page to display 10 gif's
+- Clicking a buttons at the top of the page will display 10 gif's related to that button
-- make your own custom button using the text box under the "Add a button" text on the right side of the screen
+- Personal buttons can be created with "Add a button" on the right of the screen
-- click a gif to play/pause said gif
+- Click the gif to play it, click it again to pause it
-- click "favorite?" button under the gif to add it to your favorites view
+- Clicking  "favorite?" button under the gif to add it to your favorites view

 ### **OMDB**
 - Click one of the premade buttons at the top of the page to display stats about a movie with that name